Health Care

 Protecting Medicare

-We must keep our promise to the 50 million Americans who rely on Medicare and work to save and strengthen Medicare for current seniors and future recipients.
-In February 2023, I introduced legislation, H.R.
-853, which would protect future surpluses by creating a lockbox that prevents these funds from being spent on other federal programs.
+We must keep our promise to the over 67 million Americans who rely on Medicare and work to save and strengthen Medicare for current seniors and future recipients.
+I have introduced legislation, the Social Security and Medicare Lock-Box Act, which would protect future surpluses by creating a lockbox that prevents these funds from being spent on other federal programs.

 Promoting Medical Research and Life-Saving Cures